gbv/validation-server/README.md

 A JSON Schema of this object is included in the configuration schema at [`config/schema.json`](config/schema.json).

-API endpoint [/formats](#get-formats) can be used to list formats supported by an instance of validation service.
+API endpoint [/formats](#get-formats) can be used to list formats supported by an instance of validation server.

 ### Schema Languages

 Schem languages (also known as schema formats or schema types) are data formats used to define other data formats.
 Formats defined by a schema language all share a common base format.
 For instance JSON Schema is a schema language to define JSON-based formats, XML Schema is a schema language to define XML-based formats, and regular expressions can be used as schema language to describe character-based formats.
 Schema languages must reference this base formats with description key `for`.

-This service supports some known schema languages:
+The following schema languages are supported for validation of other formats.
+The list is available via API endpoint [/types](#get-types) and the languages are also included as formats via API endpoint [/formats](#get-formats):

 - JSON Schema (`json-schema`)
   - Supports `draft-04`, `draft-06`, and `draft-07`
   - Supports format keywords from <https://github.com/ajv-validator/ajv-formats> and <https://github.com/luzlab/ajv-formats-draft2019>

-- XML Schema (*not implemented yet*)

-- ...

-Schema languages are automatically included as [formats](#formats) with an additional key `for` at API endpoint [/formats](#get-formats).
-API endpoint [/types](#get-types) only lists schema language supported by this service instance.

 ### See Also